mindyBasket/git-home/README.md

 ## About

-Dead-simple version of a personal portfolio site, just html and javascript.
+Simple, static version of a personal portfolio site, just vue.js and sass.
 The original plan of using node.js is separated into another repo.
 That is for the future when I have more time.

 ## How to view
-I used python server when developing.
-Without a server, some files may not load.
+You need a server to view this app.
+Python server is recommended due to its simplicity.

 1. Get python, if you have not already.
 2. Run simple server